contiamo/datahub-sap-hana/README.md

 ## Installing

-Pre-build Wheels can be downloaded from the [Releases page](https://github.com/contiamo/datahub-sap-hana/releases/latest)
+Pre-built Wheels can be downloaded from the [Releases page](https://github.com/contiamo/datahub-sap-hana/releases/latest)

+Otherwise, you must install from source.

 ## Try it out